Zoom bolsters its ecosystem with first batch of Apps Fund investments

 Gaming and entertainment

-- Quicksave Interactive: A Finnish studio that develops HTML5 games such as Werewolf with Friends.
+- Quicksave Interactive: A Finnish studio that develops HTML5 games, such as Werewolf with Friends.

-- Bright: A live video-chat platform for remote learning.
+- Bright: A live video chat platform for remote learning.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: